AI Weekly: Machine learning’s role in climate change

 The paper’s first author, Vivienne Sze, professor of electrical engineering and computer science at MIT, gave a slide presentation on the group’s work at NeurIPS 2019 that is publicly accessible in its entirety.
 She said that it’s going to become a book soon.
 That team also has a calculator of sorts, called Accelergy, that helps researchers and practitioners estimate the energy consumption of their accelerator designs.

 There are many ways to push towards more efficient machine learning.
-In an article anchored by Facebook AI’s Yann LeCun’s assertion that AR glasses presents an ideal challenge for machine learning, VentureBeat senior AI writer Khari Johnson pulled together a veritable laundry list of resources and ideas from NeurIPS.
+In an article anchored by Facebook AI’s Yann LeCun’s assertion that AR glasses present an ideal challenge for machine learning, VentureBeat senior AI writer Khari Johnson pulled together a veritable laundry list of resources and ideas from NeurIPS.
 They include but are not limited to tools for fast deployment on edge devices, quantization for deep neural networks, the idea of creating a compute-per-watt standard for machine learning projects (from Intel AI GM Naveen Rao), adapting industry-level energy analysis for computer scientists, and the suggestion that carbon footprint of a project should be included in academic paper submissions.

 As is so often the case, in addition to the moral impetus for working on climate change and making machine learning research and training more efficient, there are also practical financial reasons for doing so.